About

 ABOUT THE FESTIVAL:

-Since 2010 Super Gr8 Filmmakers have produced over 300 shorts films, all shot entirely on the beloved Super 8 format.
-The idea originated from a conversation between Tim Estep and Paul Somers in which Tim recalled a unique assignment from his days attending film school.
-In 2010 the first collection of Super Gr8 films premiered in Harrisonburg, Virginia and for years the festival continued to grow.
-In 2016 local filmmaker Patrick Fitzgerald joined the team to assist with the event.
-Now, after a five year hiatus, SUPER GR8 IS BACK to grace the silver screen yet again.
+Since 2010 Super Gr8 Filmmakers have produced over 300 shorts films, all shot entirely on the beloved Super 8 film format.
+The idea for the festival was born in 2010 from a conversation between Tim Estep and Paul Somers regarding a unique assignment from Tim’s days in film school.
+Later that year, the first collection of Super Gr8 films premiered in Harrisonburg, Virginia and for ten years the festival continued to grow.
+In 2016 filmmaker Patrick Fitzgerald joined the team as Festival Director.
+After a five year hiatus sparked initially by COVID-19, Super Gr8 made its glorious return to the silver screen in October of 2025.

 THE FORMAT: